davidlamt/davidltran.com/src/posts/check-primitive-array-unique-js/index.md

 tags: ["development"]
 ---

-Looking for a way to check verify that your primitive array does not contain duplicates without reaching for a third-party package?
+Looking for a way to verify that your primitive array does not contain duplicates without reaching for a third-party package?

-No problem, ES6 allows for a simple solution.
+No problem, ES6 provides a simple solution.

 Note: This solution only works for primitive arrays.
-For arrays containing objects, you may want to do a "deep" check using recursion.
+For arrays containing nested objects, you may want to do an additional "deep" check using recursion.

 ## Solution